West End, North Carolina

 West End is an unincorporated community in Moore County, North Carolina, United States.
 The community is located at the multiplex of two primary state highways, North Carolina Highway 211 (NC 211) and North Carolina Highway 73 (NC 73).
 It is named for when it was the western terminus of a railroad from Aberdeen, from about 1890–1898.

 History

-Founded in 1890 when the Aberdeen & Star Railroad constructed a rail line from Aberdeen.
-Soon after re-organized as Aberdeen & West End Railroad, the rail line was extended in 1898 to Eagle Springs; today it is part of the Aberdeen, Carolina and Western Railway.
-The West End Post Office was also established in 1890 and continues to operate and provide rural letter carrier service for the area.
+In the late 1880s, turpentine distillery operator Daniel McDonald of Moore County petitioned local railroad owner Allison Page to extend rail lines to his property to allow him to ship his products.
+Page agreed and extended the Aberdeen & Star Railroad 13 mi northwest from Aberdeen to McDonald's land.
+The western terminal of this line was dubbed West End, and a community arose around it with the same name.
+All buildings in the community but the train station and a drug store were destroyed by fire in 1898.

-In 2001, Stanley Furniture closed its West End plant, eliminating a work force of 400 jobs.
+In the aftermath of the fire, the community was rebuilt on an agricultural economy, with particular emphasis on the cultivation of peaches.
+In 1927, peach grower J.B.
+Von Cannon established a factory which eventually became the Sandhills Furniture Corporation.
+The facility was purchased by Stanley Furniture in 1965.
+In early 2002, Stanley Furniture closed its West End plant, eliminating a work force of 400 jobs.
 In 2019, the facility was razed to make way for the widening of NC 211 into a four-lane divided boulevard.